-Our governing documents provide that the liability of our Board of Directors and officers is eliminated to the fullest extent allowed under the laws of the State of Nevada.
-Thus, the Company and the stockholders of the Company may be prevented from recovering damages for alleged errors or omissions made by the members of the Board of Directors and its officers.
-Our governing documents also provide that the Company will, to the fullest extent permitted by law, indemnify members of the Board of Directors and its officers for certain liabilities incurred by them by virtue of their acts on behalf of the Company.
+Our governing documents and indemnification agreements we have entered into with members of our board of directors and officers provide that the liability of our board of directors and officers is eliminated to the fullest extent allowed under the laws of the State of Nevada.
+Thus, the Company and our stockholders may be prevented from recovering damages for alleged errors or omissions made by the members of our board of directors and our officers.
+Our governing documents and these agreements also provide that we will, to the fullest extent permitted by law, indemnify members of the board of directors and our officers for certain liabilities incurred by them by virtue of their acts on our behalf.